kaaproject/kaa/Programming-guide/Key-platform-features/Configuration-management/index.md

 The Kaa server stores the auto-generated default records in a cache and re-uses them in further operation.

-# Schema-specific configuration management

-Kaa allows simultaneously updating configuration data for all endpoints under the application which use the same configuration schema.
-For this purpose, Kaa uses a _base schema_ which is derived from the configuration schema.
-The base schema assigns an address to each addressable record from the configuration schema and in this way enables updating the record values.

-For each Kaa application, there is a default "all" endpoint group to which all endpoints registered under the application belong.
-The "all" group contains base schemas for all configuration schemas under the application as well as the corresponding default configuration data sets.
-The "all" group has weight 0.
-When a new configuration schema version is loaded into the application, the server automatically creates the corresponding base schema and default configuration data for the "all" group (by applying the default records generation algorithm described in the previous section to the root record in the base schema).
-This configuration data may be changed either via the Web UI or through the integration interface as follows:

-* the user retrieves the corresponding base schema
-* specifies new configuration data that corresponds to the base schema format
-* submits this data to the server.

-After the new configuration is submitted, the server overwrites the current configuration data which is stored in the "all" group for the base schema in question.
-Finally, Kaa delivers the up-to-date configuration data to all endpoints that support the corresponding configuration schema.

-The fact that the "all" group has weight 0 results in the following: if apart from the schema-specific update the user introduces the
-[group-specific update](#group-specific-configuration-management) too, any conflicts in values between these two updates will be resolved by giving preference to the group-specific update (because 0 is the lowest priority value).

 ## Base schema